Spatiotemporal computations in the insect celestial compass

 Abstract

-To obtain a geocentric directional reference from a celestial compass requires compensation for the sun’s movement during the day, which also depends on the time of year and the observer’s latitude.
-We examine how insects could solve this problem, assuming they have clock neurons that represent time as a sinusoidal oscillation, and taking into account the known neuroanatomy of their celestial compass pathway.
+Obtaining a geocentric directional reference from a celestial compass requires compensation for the sun’s movement during the day (relative to the observer), which depends on the earth’s rotation, time of year and the observer’s latitude.
+We examine how insects could solve this problem, assuming they have clock neurons that represent time as a sinusoidal oscillation, and taking into account the neuroanatomy of their celestial compass pathway.
 We show how this circuit could exploit trigonometric identities to perform the required spatiotemporal calculations.
-Our basic model assumes a constant change in sun azimuth (the ‘hour angle’), which is recentred on solar noon for changing day lengths.
+Our basic model assumes a constant change in sun azimuth (the `hour angle’), which is recentred on solar noon for changing day lengths.
 In a more complete model, the time of year is represented by an oscillation with an annual period, and the latitude is estimated from the inclination of the geomagnetic field.
-We evaluate these models in simulated migration and foraging behaviours and discuss their potential for practical applications in robotics.
+Evaluating these models in simulated migration and foraging behaviours shows the hour angle may be sufficient.

 Publication